EndercodeLLC/rose.codes/content/blog/create-world.md

 categories=["Experiment"]
 +++

 This tool randomly generates an overworld map for a fictional JRPG game.
 It's graphics are 8-bit/16-bit era.
 A new map generated every time the page is refreshed.
 You can choose from two different map sizes.
+They include grass, ocean, mountains, towns, castles, forest, desert, rivers, and even bridges!
 <!-- more -->
 [Check it out here](http://create.world/old_school).